Pishuhott/dynamic-landing-page/README.md

 **Description**

-Landing, showing the time, user name and his tasks for the current day.
-The background image changes depending on the time of day (morning, day, evening).
-The application uses local storage for data storage.
-A button has been implemented to switch between 12/24 hour formats.
+Landing page showing the time, username and tasks for the current day.
+The background image changes depending on the time of day.
+The app uses local storage to store data.